-- Report to Xilinx all cases of fatal or internal errors, incomplete routing (partial antennas), or other rule violations that prevent place and route, pr\verify, and write\bitstream from succeeding.
-Including a design showing the failure is critical for proper analysis and implementation of fixes. - In the project flow, pop-up dialogs appear after any run completes, not just the active (parent) run.
-All of the options available only act upon this parent run, even if a child run has completed.
-Click Cancel for child runs and then right-click on that run to perform an action specific to that run. - If the initial configuration of a 7 series SSI device (7V2000T, 7VX1140T) is done through an SPI interface, partial bitstreams cannot be delivered to the master (or any) ICAP; they must be delivered to an external port, such as JTAG.
+Report to Xilinx all cases of fatal or internal errors, incomplete routing (partial antennas), or other rule violations that prevent place and route, pr\verify, and write\bitstream from succeeding.
+Including a design showing the failure is critical for proper analysis and implementation of fixes.

+- If the initial configuration of a 7 series SSI device (7V2000T, 7VX1140T) is done through an SPI interface, partial bitstreams cannot be delivered to the master (or any) ICAP; they must be delivered to an external port, such as JTAG.
 If the initial configuration is done through any other configuration port, the master ICAP can be used as the delivery port for partial bitstreams.

-If the initial configuration of a 7 series SSI device (7V2000T, 7VX1140T) is done through an SPIx1 interface, partial bitstreams must be delivered to the ICAP located on the SLR where the Reconfigurable Partition exists, or to an external port, such as JTAG.
-If the initial configuration is done through any other configuration port, the master ICAP can be used as the delivery port for partial bitstreams.

-- Contact Xilinx Support for a workaround. - Do not drive multiple outputs of a single reconfigurable module with the same source.
-Each output of an RM must have a unique driver. - Engineering Silicon (ES) for UltraScaleTM or UltraScale+ devices does not officially support Partial Reconfiguration.
+Contact Xilinx Support for a workaround. - Do not drive multiple outputs of a single reconfigurable module with the same source.
+Each output of an RM must have a unique driver. - When using Virtex UltraScale+ VU29P devices, connections between the IBUFDS\GTM and GTM\DUAL sites might be unroutable if the placer does not place them on the same SLR and the same side of the device.
+You might encounter route\design Route 35-7 in this case.
+If this occurs, you must LOC both the IBUFDS\GTM and GTM\DUAL instances to appropriate locations in the same SLR on the same side of the device. - Engineering Silicon (ES) for UltraScale or UltraScale+ devices does not officially support Partial Reconfiguration.
 To investigate the capabilities of PR on ES devices, contact Xilinx Support for advice.